hugh-fox/Sifu/LanguageReference.md

 # Language Reference

-## Sifu-Specific Terminology and Grammar
+## Sifu-Specific Terminology, Parsing and Grammar
+Sifu has an LL(1) grammar.

 #### Nouns